EA-Code1/EA-Code1/README.md

 I'm software developer who enjoys learning and working with web development.
 Some of the technologies I enjoy operating with are HTML, CSS, JavaScript, PHP and also their frameworks React and Laravel.

 ## Skills
-JS / HTML / CSS/ REACT
+JS / HTML / CSS/ REACT/ PHP

 ## Examples of Projects Short Version
 [<img src="https://github.com/EA-Code1/intoTech/blob/main/into-Images/intotech.gif" width="256" />]